 Sexual health education

 Decreased sex drive during menopause is a complicated issue and involves physical, emotional, and partner relationship issues.
-It's important for you to know that they are not alone in feeling this way and that there are things you can do to help.
+You're not alone in feeling this way and there are things you can do.

-Talking to healthcare professionals, therapists, and partners can help you regain control over your sexual health.
-With the right resources and mindset, you can continue to enjoy a fulfilling and satisfying sex life.
+Talking to healthcare professionals, therapists, and partners can help you gain the resources and mindset to enjoy a fulfilling sex life.

 *Data from Attitudes & Usage study conducted in August 2021 with 4,578 female participants ages 40-65.
 Funded by Kenvue.